emillambert/CASCADE/README.md

 python unit_economics.py
 ```

-This repository has been verified in a fresh virtual environment with the exact versions pinned in `requirements.txt`.
+This repository has been verified in a fresh virtual environment using the dependencies in `requirements.txt`.

 ## Real MODIS Replay